 I really like the fact that both temperature and pH probe are on a cord not as a single-handed device.
 It makes things easy when measuring sample product.
 You may be surprised how often you will be measuring a curd ph which means a lot of samples.
 You want a narrow/tall container to make sure PH probe end is fully ‘submerge’ in a measuring product.
 Hence, having a probe on a cord make it easier to not tip over the container – like Tiesto does.

 - A quick reading from both curds/ liquid and temperature sensors often in less than 10 seconds.

 - Probes have been holding reading quite well and I have found only casual re-calibration required.

 PH probe and temperature probe both were fantastic.
-Unfortunately, the main hand peace prove to be VERY moisture sensitive and both knob’s for PH regulation failed within 12months – in both sets!
-Clearly, it’s not a mishandling problem.
+Unfortunately, the main hand peace prove to be moisture sensitive and both knob’s for PH regulation failed within 12months.
+Luckily this issue was fixed in the most recent model which now moist resistant.